Logo

 Kernel-mode drivers can be divided into the following types:

-Plug and play device drivers.
-These drivers ensure access to physical plug and play (PnP) devices and manage device power.
+• Plug and play (PnP) device drivers ensure access to physical PnP devices and manage device power.

-File system drivers.
-These drivers provide access to the file system.
-They transform high-level queries for reading/recording files to low-level commands for a disk driver (reading/recording a sector on a physical disk).
+• File system drivers provide access to the file system.
+They transform high-level queries for reading and writing files to low-level commands for a disk driver (reading and writing a sector on a physical disk).

 There is a driver development model called the Windows Driver Model (WDM) as well as a Windows Driver Framework (WDF), which consists of the Kernel-Mode Driver Framework (KMDF) and User-Mode Driver Framework (UMDF).
 Both the WDM and WDF simplify the process of making driver code compatible across Windows versions.